SlenderCylinder/SCOPE-MongoAPI/README.md

 ## Node server defining MongoDB API endpoints for SCOPE app

 This will will create a basic node server accepting API calls at http://localhost:3000/beneficiaries.

-Port can be changed.
+> Port can be changed in app.js file;
+> Fileds can be changed in beneficiary.js inside the models folder

 ## Requirements